 The Ann & Weston Hicks

 Dianne McIntyre & Risa Steinberg, Program Directors

-Led by long-time transformative dance artists and mentors, Dianne McIntyre and Risa Steinberg, eight Choreography Fellows will be guided through extensive studio time to evolve a choreographic idea.
+Led by long-time transformative dance artists and mentors, Dianne McIntyre and Risa Steinberg, eight Choreography Fellows will be guided through extensive studio time to evolve their choreographic idea.
 The program is fully process-oriented, with no expectations of an end-product or public showing.

-Dianne McIntyre is a dancer, choreographer, and cultural investigator, who creates work in dance, opera, film, and theatre, including Broadway.
-Known for collaborations with live “jazz” musicians, she founded and directed Sounds in Motion Company and School in Harlem for many years.
+Dianne McIntyre is a dancer, choreographer, curator, cultural investigator who creates work in dance, theatre, film, and opera.
+Known for collaborations with live music, she founded and directed Sounds in Motion Company and School in Harlem for many years.